 7. Understand Your Business Finances

 I think it’s safe to say that your want to start a business to make money.
 Cash flow management and projected profit/loss statements will be two key financial documents you will want to be familiar with.
 These are both key parts of the business plan and are the most important pieces to examine.
-It’s scary to watch new entrepreneurs open the doors without a clear understanding of their expenses or how much money they need to bring in to turn a profit.
+It’s scary to watch new entrepreneurs open their doors without a clear understanding of their expenses or how much money they need to bring in to turn a profit.
 Working with cash flow and profit/loss statements (even while making predictions during the business planning stage) will tell you a lot about your business, feasibility, and ability to turn a profit.

 8. Find Funding for the Initial Startup